andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt4-hals-and-rest-libs.md

 ---
 layout: post
-title: "GPT4 HALs and REST libraries"
+title: "GPT4 as a Hardware Abstraction Layer"
 ---

 Hardware Abstraction Layers (HALs) are software components that provide a uniform interface to interact with hardware,